axeloh/centipawn_loss_analyzer/README.md

 # Centipawn Loss Analyzer
 Jumping on the chess-cheating-scandal bandwagon and analyzing the ACPL (Average CentiPawn Loss) over time for a selected set of 25+ GMs.
+  - Games were filtered to only include OTB classical games (no online games, no bullet, blitz or rapid)
+  - Opening moves (first 10) were filtered out
+  - Short games (less than 10 moves after the opening moves) were filtered out
-Games were analyzed using Stockfish 15, depth 15.
+  - Games were analyzed using Stockfish 15 with depth 15

 **TLDR;**
   - Nothing suspicious found with regards to Niemann's ELO vs ACPL.